Mitso98/IFC-Deploy-Infrastructure/README.md

 # IFC-Deploy-Infrastructure
-Deploy infrastructure for high availability web App.
+Deploy infrastructure for high availability web App in AWS with Cloud Formation.

 ![Diagram of infrastructure.](WebApp.png)